Kinesiology & Sport Management Comprehensive Exam

 - The date for any written comprehensive evaluation will be posted on the department's website plus graduate students will be sent an email notification.The comprehensive evaluation varies by area of specialization as follows:

 Clinical Exercise Physiology: options for the terminal examination in this track include: a) pass the American College of Sports Medicine (ACSM) Certified Clinical Exercise Physiologist (CEP) examination; b) pass a departmental multiple choice exam based on job task analysis questions for the ACSM CEP exam; or c) thesis project.
 The study guide materials for taking the ACSM Certification exam or the departmental comprehensive evaluation can be found here.
+Comments from the students who have successfully passed the CEP exam and what it means to them can be found here.

 Human Performance: thesis option, the comprehensive evaluation exam, or preparing a manuscript for peer-reviewed journal publication to fulfill the terminal examination requirement.
 The requirements for this option are listed below.
 In order to complete this terminal examination option, the student must: a) Identify an adviser from the Kinesiology faculty who agrees to supervise the project. b) Identify a specific project to be completed.
 This project could be an original research investigation involving data collection, analysis of previously collected data, or a review article.
 The manuscript is the culmination of this research project and must be of sufficient quality that it could reasonably be submitted to, and accepted by, a peer-reviewed journal. c) Identify a specific peer-reviewed target journal and format the manuscript accordingly.
 The journal must be approved by the student's research adviser. d) After the student and his or her adviser have approved the manuscript, it must be sent to the members of the Human Performance faculty for further evaluation.